zlogic/mendix-docs/content/en/docs/control-center/people/roles-permissions.md

 ### Creating a Role

-To create a role, do as follows:
+To create a role, do the following:

 1. At the upper-right corner of the page, click **Create Project Role**.
 A wizard opens to guide you through the steps to set up the new role.